sakethbachu/Covid19-Outbreak-and-NPI-Prediction/README.md

    g)**w_forecast.csv**: This is the forecast on daily min and max temperatures arranged country wise.

  **Every other detail is given in the notebook clearly**

+ This video will give you the insights in how our solution will help tackle the problem: https://www.youtube.com/watch?v=GaVw4ht7C0g&t=15s